mystic-devloper/MPA-Mystic-Precision-Arm/README.md

     cd MPA-Mystic-Precision-Arm
     ```
 2.  **Build the library:**
-    This library generally comes pre-build but if you want to build use,
+    First make sure and see in makefile that you are building for correct OS bits.
     ```bash
     make
     ```
-    This will compile the library and generate the necessary artifacts (e.g., `libmpa.a`).
+    This will compile the library and generate the necessary artifacts (e.g., `libmpa.a` for 64 bits and `libmpa32.a` for 32 bits).

+## Important Note
+This library is native for 64 bits but also has extensive support for 32 bits.
+Classes or types such as mpa_int_t, mpa_float_t, etc are 64 bits.
+and mpa32_int_t, mpa32_int_t, etc are 32 bits.

 ## Contributions
 This project welcomes contributions and if you are interested feel free to contribute!